berkmancenter/cwb_frontend/README.md

 ## Using FWB

+For the best experience using the FWB application, please use [Google Chrome](https://www.google.com/intl/en/chrome/browser/).

 #### Managing Projects

 After logging in, you'll see the projects screen.
 Here users can add and remove projects using the buttons in the top left corner of the screen.